kam2ss/Hackers-Playbook/TryHackMe walkthrough/Lookup.md

     main()
 ```

-We have managed to extract two usernames `admin` and `jose`.
+Note: `Make sure to use the domain name instead of the IP address.` We have managed to extract two usernames `admin` and `jose`.
 Now, it's time to brute-force the password for these users.

 #### Brute Force with Hydra
 ```bash
 hydra -l jose -P /usr/share/wordlists/rockyou.txt lookup.thm http-post-form '/login.php:username=jose&password=^PASS^:F=Wrong' -t 32
 ```

-We've managed to crack the password of the user `jose` and the password is `password123`.
+- Password is `password123.`

 We now use these credentials to login in but like earlier we get nothing.
 When we inspect the `Network` tab and login with the creds again, we get a new subdomain `files.lookup.thm`.

 This technique is called `Virtual Hosting`, where multiple domain names are hosted on the same IP.
 The web server uses the `Host header in the HTTP request` to determine which site to server.